magpie-ea/magpie-v3-docs/docs/01_designing_experiments/00_built-in_screens.md

 ### Life cycle phases
-The built-in trial screens are usually based on the [`<LifecycleScreen>`](https://magpie-reference.netlify.app/#lifecyclescreen) component and thus have 5 phases:
+The built-in trial screens are usually based on the [`<LifecycleScreen>`](https://magpie-reference.netlify.app/#lifecyclescreen) component and thus have 5 phases in the following order:

- * A pause phase of variable duration, displaying nothing (optional)
+1. A pause phase of variable duration, displaying nothing (optional)
- * A fixation phase of variable duration, displaying a fixation cross or similar (optional)
+2. A fixation phase of variable duration, displaying a fixation cross or similar (optional)
- * A stimulus phase of variable duration, presenting the stimulus (optional)
+3. A stimulus phase of variable duration, presenting the stimulus (optional)
- * A response phase with an optional timeout, allowing the participant to respond
+4. A response phase with an optional timeout, allowing the participant to respond
- * A feedback phase where you can give feedback to the participant (optional)
+5. A feedback phase where you can give feedback to the participant (optional)

 Let's have a look at this using the ForcedChoiceScreen as an example.